Last Updated on November 15, 2023 by Maryam Siddiqui

 When choosing a new place to live, there are many factors that come to mind.
-Reasonable and affordable cost of living, job opportunities, suitable climate, friendly environment and many other factors are one’s priority.
+Reasonable and affordable cost of living, suitable climate, job opportunities, friendly environment, and many other factors are one’s priority.

 Let’s have a look at which Portuguese cities are most favorable for an expat to settle in and get their lives sorted.

 Living in Lisbon is by far the top choice for expatriates.
 Besides being the Portuguese capital, Lisbon has everything you may want or need.
-The sun, the sea, the sights, history, food, architecture, the ambient.
+The sun, the sea, the sights, history, food, architecture, and the ambient.
 What a wonderful city!

-Certainly you will find different people everywhere, with unique lifestyle, culture and talents.
-Yes, this is the most multicultural Portuguese city with people from all ethnicities and backgrounds.
+Certainly, you will find different people everywhere, with unique lifestyles, cultures, and talents.
+This is the most multicultural Portuguese city with people from all ethnicities and backgrounds.

 That’s why Lisbon is densely populated with both Portuguese and expats living together and sharing experiences.